 Historic Galveston Ghost Tours is your home for authentic historical information on all of Galveston’s best ghost stories.
-In the spirit of the genre made popular by Dash Beardsley in years past, our ghost tour guides take you on a grand expedition through the historic Silk Stocking District and beyond while you soak in the sights and sounds of our eerie island.
+In the spirit of the genre made popular by Dash Beardsley in years past, our ghost tour guides take you on a grand expedition through the historic Silk Stocking District and beyond while you soak in the sights and sounds of the island.

 Historic Galveston Ghost Tours specializes in custom events and personalized tours.
 We guarantee to delight even the most skeptical ghost hunter.
 Our guides offer a unique, rich history on all that Galveston island is and was and why this special place is considered the most haunted city in the United States.

 Are you planning a group tour in Galveston?

 We specialize in customized group tours for corporate training events, bachelorette parties, high school and grade school tours and daytime tours.
 We will be glad to help you plan your event and suggest restaurants, hotels and other accommodations.
 Call (832) 245-0492 for details.

 $25 for Adults | $15 for Kids under 12 | 4 and under FREE | ALL ACTIVE MILITARY FREE with I.D.